 1.4.
 Funding and Duration

 Each lead applicant may only be listed on one application for this award.
-Applicants can apply for funding up to a maximum of €75,000 for a project of 12 to 24 months in duration
+Applicants can apply for funding up to a maximum of €50,000 for a cancer survivorship research project of 12 to 24 months in duration.